ToCSharp/AsyncChromeDriver/README.md

 ```
 #### Using DevTools
+Chrome 65.0.3325.146 DevTools support.
 Now only NuGet WebSocket4Net 0.14.1 supported.
 Do not update it
 ```csharp
     asyncChromeDriver = new AsyncChromeDriver();
     await asyncChromeDriver.CheckConnected();